paulhibbitts/grav-plugin-git-page-link/README.md

 </div>

-Pairs with the [Git Sync plugin](https://github.com/trilbymedia/grav-plugin-git-sync) to add a link to Grav pages that connects visitors directly to the content Git repository – either to the page's source Markdown file or to the repository root.
-Ideal for open authoring and OER workflows where you want to invite readers to suggest edits, view page source, or access the raw Markdown files for reuse and adaptation – contributors with repository access land on the edit interface, while everyone else sees the file in the repository viewer.
+For open authoring and OER workflows – pairs with the [Git Sync plugin](https://github.com/trilbymedia/grav-plugin-git-sync) to add a link to Grav pages that connects visitors directly to the content Git repository, either to the page's source Markdown file or to the repository root.
+Invite readers to suggest edits, view page source, or access the raw Markdown files for reuse and adaptation – contributors with repository access land on the edit interface, while everyone else sees the file in the repository viewer.
 GitHub, Codeberg, and other Git-compatible hosting services are supported.

 ## What It Does